With its features, the Yashica T4 performs at a surprisingly high level. In this review, you’ll discover what the T4’s best feature actually is.

 Final Verdict on the Yashica T4

-Being a fully-automatic point and shoot camera, it takes a whole lot of load off your back.
+Being a fully-automatic point-and-shoot camera, it takes a whole lot of load off your back.
 It makes all the decisions by itself and it does it in a wonderful manner.
 Exposures are to the point and are rarely off.
 And the quality of the images are simply astounding thanks to the brilliant Carl Zeiss lens.
+You can also see our post on the Best Point And Shoot Camera Under $300 here.

 If you want a film camera that you can depend on, this is the camera for you.
 It gets the job done beautifully.
 But, if you are someone who likes to have some degree of control over the images, sadly the Yashica T4 offers no such option.